 ITAL105 (Liberal Arts) Intermediate Italian I 3 hrs.
 3 crs.
 Intensive oral-aural practice based on selected readings; more complex grammatical structures.
 Preq: ITAL 102 or ITAL 114 or placement by department.
-Section of this course may be offered in h-WEB format.
+This course can be offered as a face-to-face course, a hybrid course, or as a fully online asynchronous course.